Dear Dr. Marshall,

 The most wonderful tool I know of for teaching about “character” is the Levels of Development from Dr. Marvin Marshall’s Raise Responsibility System.
 It is a K-12 program, originally developed for classroom discipline but now is also used to promote academic achievement and character development.

-Dr. Marshall’s hierarchy is most certainly the BEST tool that I, personally, have ever seen for helping young people understand what “character” is and for concretely showing them how to achieve a higher level of personal development with regard to any of the character traits.
+Dr. Marshall’s hierarchy is most certainly the BEST tool that I, personally, have ever seen for helping young people understand what “character” is and for concretely showing them how to achieve a higher level of development with regard to any of the character traits.

 Although incorporating the system into every aspect of the school day is the intended and most effective use of this program, you wouldn’t necessarily need to implement it so extensively in order to take advantage of the hierarchy and use it as a teaching tool for character education.

-The Hierarchy of Social Development describes four levels of personal and social development that can be taught to students of any age (It is often an eye-opener for many adults as well!)
+The Levels of Development describes four levels of personal and social development that can be taught to students of any age (It is often an eye-opener for many adults as well!)